foldingcash/DistroApi/docs/FileServer.TestHarness.ReadMe.md

 	* Returns an invalid compressed file.
 * /timeout.bz2
 	* Sleeps a pre-determined amount of time.
 If not specified in the app.config, the value is 100 seconds.

-## Settings

-* FilePath
-	* The file path to the stats file resource to return in a happy scenario
-* SleepInSeconds
-	* The amount of time in seconds the service should sleep in the timeout scenario.
-If not specified, the default value is 100 seconds.